 PCORI will consider LOIs and applications as nonresponsive to this PFA, and will administratively withdraw them, if the project proposes to do any of the following:

-- Conduct new research, as opposed to implementing research findings obtained from already completed PCORI-funded studies and evaluating the success of those implementation efforts.
-Projects proposing to perform CER are not of interest under this PFA and will cause an LOI or application to be considered nonresponsive.
+- Conduct new research, as opposed to disseminating or implementing research findings obtained from completed PCORI-funded studies and evaluating the success of those implementation efforts.
+Projects proposing to perform CER are not eligible for funding under this PFA and will cause an LOI or application to be considered nonresponsive.

-- Implement findings that are not associated with a PCORI-funded CER or methods study.
+- Disseminate or implement findings that are not associated with a PCORI-funded CER or methods study.

-- Translate or adapt a finding without actively implementing it.
+- Translate or adapt a finding without actively disseminating or implementing it.

 - Develop or validate a new tool or system for patients or clinicians without the primary purpose of actively implementing evidence from the PCORI-funded study.
-PCORI will consider modification or adaptation of tools and systems previously found to be effective and proposed as the primary mechanism for actively implementing evidence, as long as the modification/adaptation is not the primary activity proposed.
+PCORI will consider modification or adaptation of tools and systems previously found to be effective and proposed as the primary mechanism for actively implementing evidence, as long as modification or adaptation is not the primary activity proposed.